reaslab/jixia/README.md

 ##### Compiler Compatibility

-jixia must be built with the *exact* same version of Lean as the file to be analyzed.  jixia is known to be compatible with Lean v4.10.0 and v4.11.0.
+jixia must be built with the *exact* same version of Lean as the file to be analyzed.  jixia is known to be compatible with Lean v4.11.0.